 What is Ego Authority in Human Design?

-Ego Authority means your decision-making is connected to the Heart / Ego / Will Center.
+Ego Authority means your decision-making is connected to the Heart Center (a.k.a Willpower center).

 Why Ego Authority can be hard to trust